Learning and Teaching

 Academic tutors and their roles

-When they accept a place to study at York St John, our students are allocated a named member of academic staff with knowledge of their course or discipline as their academic tutor.
-Academic tutors guide their tutees through their courses and support their academic and professional development in relation to their studies.
-Academic tutors act as students' first point of contact if they have concerns or experience difficulties which directly affect their studies and their ability to engage with their academic work.
+When students accept a place to study at York St John, they are allocated a named member of academic staff with knowledge of their course or discipline as their academic tutor.
+Academic tutors guide their tutees through their courses and support their academic and professional development.
+They act as students' first point of contact for concerns or difficulties that directly affect their studies and ability to engage with academic work.

-It is the role of the academic tutor to provide an ongoing link between students and the University, providing practical information about how the University works and what students need to study successfully.
-At York St John, academic tutors work collaboratively with our specialist student support services and require up to date, working knowledge of these so they can signpost students to them.
-Tutors also provide students with general support as they prepare to transition into employment or move on to further study by writing references and signposting to relevant specialist careers services.
+Academic tutors provide an ongoing link between students and the University, offering practical information about how the University works and what students need to study successfully.
+They work collaboratively with specialist student support services and maintain up-to-date knowledge of these services to signpost students effectively.
+Tutors also support students in preparing for employment or further study by writing references and signposting to careers services.

 Academic tutor responsibilities

-- Act as tutees' primary point of contact, providing general, scheduled support for their academic studies and development during their time at York St John.
+- Act as tutees' primary point of contact, providing general scheduled support for their academic studies and development.

-- Be available to meet with their tutees regularly throughout their course through 1 to 1 or group tutorial sessions as appropriate to level and programme.
+- Be available to meet regularly with tutees through 1-to-1 or group tutorial sessions, as appropriate to level and course.

-- Inform students about and advise them when required on how to access specialist support services (signposting).
+- Inform and advise students on accessing specialist support services (signposting).

-- Initiate and foster discussions about students' personal and professional development planning, and encourage them to complete their Employability Profile as the basis of future references.
+- Initiate and foster discussions about personal and professional development planning, encouraging completion of the Employability Profile.

-- Write references of a professional standard to support applications for further study or employment, as agreed with their tutees and within the timeframe requested by employers, Higher Education Providers, and so on.
+- Write professional references to support applications for further study or employment, within agreed timeframes.

 Academic tutors are not expected to:

-- Be available to support tutees outside of normal business hours or their typical working patterns.
+- Be available outside normal business hours or typical working patterns.

 Academic tutee responsibilities

-Take responsibility for resolving problems considerately and ethically, and seek support when they need it, including meeting with their academic tutor.
+- Take responsibility for resolving problems considerately and ethically, and seek support when needed.

-Keep academic tutor appointments, whether 1 to 1 or group sessions, inform tutors in good time if unable to attend, and keep in touch with tutors using an agreed method, for example face to face, Microsoft Bookings, email, Microsoft Teams, phone.
+- Keep tutor appointments (1-to-1 or group), notify tutors in advance if unable to attend, and stay in touch via agreed methods (e.g., face-to-face, Microsoft Bookings, email, Microsoft Teams, or phone).

 What to expect from the academic tutoring process

-The University aims to allocate tutees to tutors provisionally prior to students beginning their studies at York St John University, between confirmation and clearing and the start of the academic year.
+The University aims to allocate tutors provisionally before students begin their studies, between confirmation and Clearing and the start of the academic year.

-Tutors should meet with their new tutees as near to the start of their courses as possible, usually Welcome Week or Week 0 unless students arrive late.
-They should meet with existing tutees on their resumption of their studies at the University.
+Tutors should meet with new tutees as close to the start of their studies as possible - typically during Welcome Week or Week 0, unless students arrive late.
+They should also meet with existing tutees upon resuming their studies.

-Tutorials may be undertaken face to face or remotely, for example using Microsoft Teams.
+Tutorials may be conducted face-to-face or remotely using Microsoft Teams.

 Academic tutoring is founded on the YSJ Principles of Academic Tutoring.